threefoldfoundation/threefold_data/content/blog/planet_first_people_first/planet_first_people_first.md

 <br/>

-With ThreeFold, anyone, anywhere, can make a difference.
+With ThreeFold, anyone anywhere can make a difference.
 For a better life, for a better future.

 <br/>